 Currently, the Department of Foreign Affairs warns against all non-essential travel overseas and stipulates that anyone coming into Ireland, excepting those coming from Northern Ireland, must self-isolate for 14 days.

-The list of air bridges will be compiled based on epidemiological data at a European Union level and is subject to change every two weeks.
+The list of air bridges will be compiled based on epidemiological data at a European Union level, and will be updated every two weeks.

 Also known as “travel corridors”, air bridges would allow tourists to travel between two countries with similarly low numbers of Covid-19 cases without the need for a 14-day quarantine.